Stability criteria for positive semigroups on ordered Banach spaces: Stability if the cone has interior points

 The left hand side converges to $e^{t\lambda}z$ as $n \to \infty$, and the right-hand side converges to $e^{tA}z$ as $n \to \infty$ by Euler's formula for $C_0$-semigroups \cite[Corollary~III.5.5]{EngelNagel2000}.

 Hence, $e^{tA}z \le e^{t\lambda}z$ for each $t > 0$.
 Since $\lambda < 0$, this implies that $e^{tA} z \to 0$ as $t \to \infty$.

-As $z$ is an interior point of $X^+$, there is a non-zero multiple of the unit ball in $X$ which is contained in the order interval $[-z,z]$; the normality of the cone thus implies that we even have $e^{tA} x \to 0$ as $t \to \infty$ for each $x$ from the unit ball, and by linearity of the semigroup, the same holds for all $x \in X$.
+As $z$ is an interior point of $X^+$, there is a non-zero multiple of the unit ball in $X$ which is contained in the order interval $[-z,z]$, see Lemma~\ref{lem:properties-interior-points}.
+Tshe normality of the cone thus implies that we even have $e^{tA} x \to 0$ as $t \to \infty$ for each $x$ from the unit ball, and by linearity of the semigroup, the same holds for all $x \in X$.

 \Implies{thm:stability-for-pos-sg-interior-point:item:strongly-stable}{thm:stability-for-pos-sg-interior-point:item:weakly-attractive} This implication is obvious.